Mark Cronin: Biography

-In 2013 Cronin produced and created Below Deck for Bravo (which was the channel's highest rated, new show premiere of the year), Ghost Mine for SyFy Channel (which garnered a second season order), Cash Dome Pawn for TruTV, Heroes of Cosplay for SyFy Channel, and Scrubbing In for MTV.
+In 2013 Cronin created and produced Below Deck for Bravo (which was the channel's highest rated, new show premiere of the year), Ghost Mine for SyFy Channel (which garnered a second season order), Cash Dome Pawn for TruTV, Heroes of Cosplay for SyFy Channel, and Scrubbing In for MTV.

 In 2014, Cronin began producing under a new banner, Little Wooden Boat Productions.
-Under Little Wooden Boat, he became executive producer of Idiotest on Game Show Network and is currently in the development stage for multiple other projects.
-Idiotest continues to be renewed by GSN and premiered its fourth season, Thursday, January 19, 2017.
+Under Little Wooden Boat, he became executive producer of Idiotest on Game Show Network.
+Idiotest premiered its fourth season, Thursday, January 19, 2017.